JAE-G23/Sentinel2-Roding-Water-Quality-ML/README.md

 ## Limitations

 - **Small sample size:** n=38 field sites and n=15 ICP-OES samples constrains model complexity and statistical power.
 LOO-CV mitigates this but does not eliminate it.
-- **Single-pixel sampling:** Sentinel-2 features are extracted at the exact GPS coordinate of each sample point rather than aggregated over an upstream sub-catchment.
-Sub-catchment aggregation would be a stronger methodological choice but requires DEM-based hydrological delineation.
+- **Local buffer aggregation:** Sentinel-2 features are extracted from small buffers surrounding each sampling location rather than from hydrologically delineated upstream sub-catchments.
+While this captures the immediate urban land-cover environment, it does not fully resolve upstream transport pathways.
 - **Narrow river channel:** The Roding is narrower than a single Sentinel-2 pixel at most sampling locations.
 Spectral values at the sampling points reflect bankside land cover rather than the water surface itself — this is a deliberate methodological choice, not a limitation.
 - **Two scenes only:** Imagery for one summer and one winter scene is used.
 A multi-year or multi-date composite would produce more robust spectral features.
 - **Estuarine sites:** The Thames tidal backwash signal cannot be captured by any land-cover satellite feature.
 This is clearly demonstrated in Cell 9 and is a finding rather than a flaw.